stanley-th-yip/G3_EVo_framework/README.md

 # G3_EVo_framework
 This repository archives the Jupyter Notebook and data used in the article "Contrasting volcanic deformation in arc and ocean island settings due to exsolution of magmatic water" by Yip et al. (2022).
+The files can be downloaded from Zenodo: https://doi.org/10.5281/zenodo.6628504

 The Jupyter notebook outlines the thermodynamic framework for calculating and visualing magma properties using EVo thermodynamic model.

 EVo thermodynamic model: https://github.com/pipliggins/EVo